Moorabool Wind Farm Overview

 The project is divided into two sections, the Bungeeltap Section to the north of the project site and the Ballark Section to the south.
 All turbines proposed are 171m to the tip of the blade.

-Construction is expected to commence early 2018 and the wind farm is expected to commence operation early 2019.
+Construction is expected to commence mid 2018 and the wind farm is expected to commence operation late 2019.

 The project will have significant local benefits during construction, with investment in the local economy.
 Moorabool Wind Farm is committed to maximising opportunities for local suppliers where possible and delivering benefits for the local economy.